 There is currently no recall of Xarelto due to internal bleeding, but the investigation into the drug is still ongoing.
 It can often take a long time to bring out all the facts necessary to stimulate a recall, whether it is voluntary or involuntary.

-There are very few ways that a person can hold a pharmaceutical company accountable for harmful actions, and a Xarelto lawsuit is one of them.
-If you take legal action, you may be able to obtain compensation for lost wages and medical costs related to Xarelto complications.
+There are very few ways that a person can hold a pharmaceutical company accountable for harmful actions, and a filing a lawsuit for Xarelto side effects is one of them.
+If you take legal action by file a lawsuit against Xarelto manufacturers, you may be able to obtain compensation for lost wages and medical costs related to complications and injuries from Xarelto.

 Many patients took the drug without the slightest idea that the drug did not have an antidote.
 The main reason for this is that neither Johnson & Johnson nor Xarelto manufacturer Bayer warned patients or doctors of this risk.
 Instead of making sure that people knew of the risks, Bayer and Johnson & Johnson promoted the benefits instead.

-Lawsuits can take many years, and settlements may not be forthcoming until several cases are tried in front of juries and drug manufacturers realize how much of a financial risk they face.
-However, that does not mean you can wait to file a lawsuit; you have a certain period of time where you can take legal action for any injuries you either sustained or may sustain in the future.
+Lawsuits against prescription drug manufacturers can take many years, and settlements may not be forthcoming until several cases are tried in front of juries and drug manufacturers realize how much of a financial risk they face.
+However, that does not mean you can or should wait to file a lawsuit; you have a certain period of time where you can take legal action for any injuries you either sustained or may sustain in the future.
 This statute of limitations is a major reason you need to speak with an experienced attorney as soon as you can.

 How Baron & Budd Can Help

 You may be entitled to compensation if you or someone close to you suffered health complications after taking Xarelto.
 Click here to contact Baron & Budd online or call us at 866-795-8339.
 We will listen to the details and let you know if you are eligible to file a Xarelto lawsuit.